LajosPolya/aws-cdk-templates/deploy-api-gateway-rest-api-aws-integration/README.md

 ## Destruction :boom:

+> [!WARNING]
-> **Warning** The API Gateway deployed by this app is open to the public internet and can be accessed by anyone.
+> The API Gateway deployed by this app is open to the public internet and can be accessed by anyone.
 To prevent runaway cost, always destroy this AWS environment when it's not in use.

 ### \*nix/Mac